The iconic singer’s life story is an eye-opening reminder of how addiction can affect the life of anyone — and our need to improve how we treat it.

 “Whitney’s story is a cautionary tale.
 She was a brilliant artist with the potential for lifelong success.
 However, fame and fortune don’t equate to happiness.
 Therefore, I hope that her fans can prioritize their wellness in life above success,” Benton concluded.
 “Additionally, I have read that Whitney never felt she could be herself on terms of the image that managers wanted her to portray.
 Let this to be a lesson that we must find and live our truth or we may lose ourselves in what others expect of us.”

-For anyone with symptoms or a diagnosis of mental illness, the National Institute of Mental Health has compiled a list of helpful resources.
+For anyone with symptoms or a diagnosis of mental illness, the National Institute of Mental Health has

 - If you think someone is at immediate risk of self-harm or hurting another person: